Shubham-Rasal/portfolio3/src/content/blog/working-hard.md

 I am particularly choosing working hard as my goal because it helps me measure myself accurately.
 I tend to compare myself a lot and this goal would give an outlet for that comparison.
 Although I still somewhat care about the outcome of the work that I put in, I plan to reduce it.

 This ties surprisingly well into the *Karma* philosophy from *Bhagwat Geta*, at least in the way I interpret it.

+## Defining work

+This is essential since work has a lot of meanings to people.
+For me, I tend to define work as something that generates output.
+I solely try to measure the quantity work by the amount of output it gets.
+This works for me, since I have clearly defined goals and measurable metrics to track progress.
+I don't count the hours or effort (what is is really?) required to achieve the goals.

+All this is true for me since I am a knowledge worker.
+I provide value by using my mind and not physical labor.
+Due to this, we can use the traditional physics-based definition of work which is: distance x force.

+Knowledge work has huge leverage